 Hadestown

 Original Broadway Cast, 2019 (Sing It Again Records) (5 / 5) After the workshop production at NYTW, Hadestown was staged in Canada and at the Royal National Theatre in London, where it continued to develop until it finally came to Broadway nearly a decade after the release of the concept album.
 On stage, the result is often breathtaking, with Mitchell’s score embracing its theatrical potential and director Rachel Chavkin and her team of designers working visual wonders.
 Some have complained that, in turning Hadestown into a full evening of theater, Mitchell overstuffed the piece with unnecessary material.
-There’s some truth there, in that, when the show is experienced live on stage, some numbers feel less important than others and/or seem to reiterate points made previously.
-But when listening to the recording, all of those complaints melt away, and we’re left with Mitchell’s fantastic work sung by a phenomenal company.
+There’s a certain amount of truth there, in that, when the show is experienced live on stage, some numbers feel less important than others and/or seem to reiterate points made previously.
+But when one is listening to the cast recording, all of those complaints melt away, and we’re left with Mitchell’s fantastic work sung by a phenomenal company.
 Grey and Page are back as Persephone and Hades, with André de Shields offering a wiser and kinder Hermes than his predecessors.
 Eva Noblezada is a passionately sung Eurydice; her performance, and the addition of “Any Way the Wind Blows” (an already established song of Mitchell’s), give the character some much needed grit.
-Reeve Carney’s interpretation of Orpheus aims more towards a wandering man-child than the swaggering heartthrob offered by Daunno.
-This is fine, although it robs the character’s romantic pairing with Eurydice of heat.
+Reeve Carney’s interpretation of Orpheus is more of a wandering man-child than the swaggering heartthrob offered by Daunno; this is a valid choice, although it does rob the character’s romantic pairing with Eurydice of some heat.
 Also, while Carney has a strong voice and does well by the material, his singing is not quite as smooth and effortless as Daunno’s.
-Still, these are small quibbles about what’s overall a terrific album.
+Still, these are small quibbles about what is overall a terrific album.
 One of its major highlights is “Wait for Me,” Orpheus’ cry to Eurydice as he travels to the Underworld to save her.
 While the song was moving and pretty on the concept album, Mitchell, Chorney and Sickafoose here have shaped it into something spectacularly theatrical.
 And, speaking of waiting: Fans of Hadestown had to wait almost 10 years for the piece to become a completely satisfying stage musical, but their patience has been well rewarded. — M.K.

 In Transit